 Most moms who are capable of breastfeeding their baby will do so for at least the first 6-10 months of life.
 In fact, over 80% of new moms choose to breastfeed their baby, which is a wonderful and loving experience for both mom and baby!
 But as you know, you need to keep those nourishing breasts comfortable and supported.
 To find the best nursing bras, we researched and tried out over 25 different models.
-Here are our top 5 nursing bras, followed by our in-depth reviews.
+Here are our top 5 nursing bras, followed by our in-depth reviews of several options.

 |Model and Link to Amazon||Our Rating|

 |#4.
 Bravado!
 Seamless Bra|